List of Massachusetts Institute of Technology fraternities and sororities: Fraternities

+As of the fall of 2023, 43 percent of MIT's male students belong to a fraternity.
 Fraternities constituting the Interfraternity Council (IFC) are listed by dates of local founding and noted with national conference membership.
 These are (with several exceptions) men's organizations, voluntarily coordinating their efforts within the IFC as a self-governing body.
-Almost 50% of campus men participate in one of these chapters.

 As part of IFC or national organization self-governance or University disciplinary action, chapters may be suspended (de-recognized) or closed for a time.
-For consistency, if a chapter is closed and/or forfeits its housing, it will be listed here as a dormant chapter, italicized, while active chapters or those suspended for a brief time are in bold.
-See the Office for Fraternities, Sororities and Independent Living Groups (FSILGs) for current IFC members and for expansion support.
+In the following lists, if a chapter is closed, it will be grouped under inactive chapters, italicized, while active chapters or those suspended for a brief time are in bold.